renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/installation/pr_assistant_pro.md

 Users without a purchased seat who interact with a repository featuring PR-Assistant Pro are entitled to receive up to five complimentary feedbacks.
 Beyond this limit, PR-Assistant Pro will cease to respond to their inquiries unless a seat is purchased.

+## Install PR-Assistant Pro for GitHub Enterprise Server
+You can install PR-Assistant Pro application on your GitHub Enterprise Server, and enjoy two weeks of free trial.
+After the trial period, to continue using PR-Assistant Pro, you will need to contact us for an [Enterprise license](https://www.khulnasoft.com/pricing/).

 ## Install PR-Assistant Pro for GitLab (Teams & Enterprise)